 For some people facing an interviewer is a nightmare.
 I have also felt butterflies in my stomach during interviews at times.
 But as a manager, I have experienced it a daunting task to select the best hire.
 A human resource manager’s decisions can be a treasure or a dead loss to a company.
-It is interesting as well to see who tackles the problem with analytical and quick mind.
+It is interesting as well to see who tackles the problem with an analytical and quick mind.

-Yet it entails a few problems!
+It entails a few problems!

 "My purpose here today is to find out about you.
-If I determine there is potentially a good fit and you're the type of person I feel I could work with I'll invite you back for a second interview.
+If I determine there is potentially a good fit and you're the type of person I feel I could work with, I'll invite you back for a second interview.
 We certainly don't make hiring decisions based on just one interview.
 What I'm going to do is ask you a series of qualifying questions."

-"I can understand you want to know more about the position, however my purpose here today is..."
+"I can understand you want to know more about the position.
+However, my purpose here today is..."

 Repeat the control statement ending with this addition:

 "Let's first try to get through these qualifying questions."